-As this is a well-known topic in the web development world, I want to approach it this time from a newbie perspective with over 40 of age.
+As this is a well-known topic in the web development world, I want to approach it this time from a newbie perspective over 40 of age.
 What you’ll read is my experience since I started my web developer career.
 As you might already read here, I landed a dev job as a freelancer after 6 months I’ve started and after almost a year I got a full-time junior job, to which I resigned in less than a month and started my freelancer journey.
 Getting clients as a freelancer sometimes is really difficult.
 In the following, I am not trying to sell you something or to convince you that my strategies are the best.
-When it comes to freelancing experience we all have different approaches according to the area we live in.
+When it comes to the freelancing experience we all have different approaches according to the area we live in.
 I made the article in breaking points.

 - Build a portfolio

-- Develop (more) professionally
+- Develop (more) Professionally